 This post is sponsored by Horizon®.
 All opinions, comments and content shared on A Baker’s House are my own and do not necessarily represent those of Horizon® or Danone North America. #sponsored #ad

 Pumpkin season is quickly approaching so let’s start with an easy pumpkin recipe and open a fresh jar of pumpkin pie spice!
+Try this pumpkin dip recipe for a great tasting pumpkin dessert in less than 15 minutes.

 Homemade granola is so easy to make yet it is a product I most often purchase at the store.
 No need to do that, my friends!
 This easy granola recipe is vegan, gluten free, dairy free, and will become a favorite meal or snack for on the go families.